Audi Mass Air Flow (MAF) Sensor Symptoms & Replacement

 - Replace model MAF Sensor.
 Remove the two screws that hold your Audi mass airflow sensor in place.

 - Install the new MAF on your Audi.
-Tighten the screws so that they are snug.
-Plug the electrical connector until it locks in place.
+Retighten the screws so that they are snug.
+Plug back the electrical connector until it locks in place.

 Part Numbers

-Below is a table that shows several Audi MAF sensor part numbers and applicable model years; when applicable, cross-reference part numbers have been provided.
+Below is a table showing several Audi MAF sensor part numbers and applicable model years; cross-reference part numbers have been provided when applicable.

 Check Engine Light Still On